-- Promotion of cost-effective energy efficiency and conservation; - Promotion of cost-effective renewable noncarbon emitting energy technologies; - Cost-effective direct rate relief for consumers; - Direct rate relief for low-income consumers; - Reasonable compensation to RGGI, Inc.; and - Reasonable costs of OER and the Department of Environmental Management (DEM) in administering the RGGI program.
+- Promotion of cost-effective energy efficiency and conservation; - Promotion of cost-effective renewable noncarbon emitting energy technologies; - Cost-effective direct rate relief for consumers; - Direct rate relief for low-income consumers; - Reasonable compensation to RGGI, Inc.; - Reasonable costs of OER and the Department of Environmental Management (DEM) in administering the RGGI program; - For fiscal year 2023 only, OER transferred \$3,000,000 from unallocated auction proceeds to the EC4 restricted receipt account to maintain funding for the existing electric vehicle and electric bicycle incentive programs and to support other projects; and - Effective for fiscal year 2024 and thereafter, sale of allowances yielding more than \$4,500,000 per auction shall be transferred to OER, on behalf of the EC4, for climate change related initiatives.
+This transfer cannot exceed \$1,500,000 in a single fiscal year.

 Pursuant to RIGL §23-82-5, RGGI, Inc. is authorized to receive, hold, and sell CO2 allowances for the long-term benefit of consumers.
 The statute also authorizes RGGI, Inc. to conduct the auctions or sales; collect the auction proceeds and transfer such proceeds to OER.
 OER then distributes and allocates the proceeds of the auctions or sales in accordance with §23-82-6.

-To accomplish these purposes, OER engages with DEM and the Energy Efficiency and Resource Management Council (EERMC), periodically draft and implement allocation plans describing how auction proceeds are to be expended.
+To accomplish these purposes, OER engages with DEM and the Energy Efficiency Council (EEC), to periodically draft and implement allocation plans describing how auction proceeds are to be expended.
 Each proposed allocation plan is made available for public comment and public hearing.
-A notice is posted on the websites of OER and the Rhode Island Secretary of State announcing a public comment period to accept comments on the proposed plan.
+A notice is posted on the websites of OER and Rhode Island Secretary of State announcing a public comment period for the proposed plan.
 OER provides at least thirty (30) day notice of the public hearing.
-After the public hearing, OER allows an additional ten (10) day period for interested persons to submit data, views or arguments in writing.
-OER maintains a record of all public comments and responds to each substantive issue raised.
-It is then that OER finalizes the allocation plan and posts a copy on its website.
+After the public hearing, OER allows an additional ten (10) day period for interested persons to submit comments in writing.
+OER maintains a record of all public comments.
+OER then finalizes the allocation plan and posts a copy on its website.
+OER aims to produce between two and four allocation plans a year.
+With four plans, plans come out shortly after each auction.
+For two plans, the first plan is finalized in September and incorporates the proceeds from the first and second auctions of the year.
+The second plan is finalized in January and incorporated the proceeds from the third and fourth auctions of the year.
+Figure 1 depicts the allocation plan timeline in an average year starting in March and ending in January.

-For more information, please visit OER's RGGI website at: www.energy.ri.gov/policies-programs/programsincentives/rggi.php.
+To view current and past allocation plans, please visit OER's RGGI website at: https://energy.ri.gov/climate-change/regional- greenhouse-gas-initiative-rggi.